King Damson Trees

-On the whole, damson plums are too acidic to be eaten fresh.
-Bradley's King Damson could indeed be the rightful King of the damsons; not only is the fruit large and bright purple, it is also a bit sweeter than other damsons and some brave people say they like it raw.
-For most of us King damsons are still at their best when made into jams and preserves or used in your favourite fruit pudding.
+On the whole, damsons are too acidic to be eaten fresh.
+Bradley's King Damson could indeed be the rightful King of the Damsons; not only is the fruit large and bright purple, it is also a bit sweeter than other damsons and some brave people say they like it raw.
+For most of us King Damsons are still at their best when made into jams and preserves or used in your favourite fruit pudding.

-This is a heavily cropping damson tree - from September onwards that does well in Northern England and has more tolerance to damp soil than other varieties of damson.
+This is a heavily cropping damson tree - from September onwards so it also does well in Northern England.
+Just to round off its merits, King Damsons have more tolerance to damp soil than other varieties of damson.

-Please remember that thinning damson plums shortly after the fruits have formed improves their flavour, ensures the tree's branches do not break under the weight later, and also means you will get consistent crops every year.
+Please remember that thinning damsons shortly after the fruits have formed improves their flavour, ensures the tree's branches do not break under the weight of the ripe crop later, and it also means you will get consistent crops every year.